Which institution holds the most shares in America Movil S.A.B. de C.V. (AMX)

 The top institutional shareholder in the company is Capital International Investors with over 70.63 million shares valued at $1.03 billion.
 The investor’s holdings represent 20.20% of the AMX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Lazard Asset Management LLC with 27.12 million shares valued at $394.3 million to account for 7.76% of the shares outstanding.
 The other top investors are Westwood Global Investments, LLC which holds 16.75 million shares representing 4.79% and valued at over $243.61 million, while Northcape Capital Pty Ltd holds 2.69% of the shares totaling 9.39 million with a market value of $136.55 million.

 America Movil S.A.B. de C.V.
-(NYSE: AMX) is -4.81% lower on its value in year-to-date trading and has touched a low of $10.12 and a high of $15.24 in the current 52-week trading range.
+(NYSE: AMX) is -5.30% lower on its value in year-to-date trading and has touched a low of $10.12 and a high of $15.24 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AMX stock was last observed hovering at around $13.65 in the last trading session, with the day’s gains setting it 0.19% off its average median price target of $355.79 for the next 12 months.
-It is also 96.98% off the consensus price target high of $457.84 offered by 17 analysts, but current levels are 95.54% higher than the price target low of $310.00 for the same period.
+The AMX stock was last observed hovering at around $13.87 in the last trading session, with the day’s loss setting it -0.1% off its average median price target of $360.00 for the next 12 months.
+It is also 96.99% off the consensus price target high of $457.84 offered by 16 analysts, but current levels are 95.7% higher than the price target low of $320.00 for the same period.

 America Movil S.A.B. de C.V.
 (AMX) Analyst Forecasts